KH40-khoast40/WorkingFloor2_Blur/README.md

 Original version can be found here: https://hariganep.seesaa.net/

 # Usage
-Load **WorkingFloor2_Blur.pmx** *(it has the same role as the .x file in the original version, but now with sliders for options, and a bone to move/rotate the surface)*
+Load **WorkingFloor2_Blur.pmx** *(it has the same role as the .x file in the original version, but now with sliders for configurations, and a bone to move/rotate the surface)*

 # Notices
 - Make **WorkingFloor2_Blur.pmx** be **last** in the "model display order" table